sindrehan/Project-TTK4155/README.md

-# Project-TTK4155
+#Term Project - TTK4155
-Repository for the project in TTK4155 - "Byggern".
+This is a repository for the term project in TTK4155.
-By:
-	Sindre Hansen
-	Ole S. Otterholm

-#Term Project
-##TTK4155

-###Participants:
+##Participants:
 Sindre Hansen
 Ole S. Otterholm